 Sharks of the Arabian Seas: an identification guide.
 The International Fund for Animal Welfare, Dubai, UAE.
 240 pp.

 Guidance on National Plan of Action for Sharks in India.
 CMFRI Marine Fisheries Policy Series (2): 1–102

 Annotated checklist of the living sharks, batoids and chimaeras (Chondrichthyes) of the world, with a focus on biogeographical diversity.
 Journal of Fish Biology, 88 (3): 837–1037

 DNA barcoding reveals species composition of sharks and rays in the Indian commercial fishery.
-Mitochondrial DNA Part A: DNA Mapping, Sequencing, and Analysis, 28 (4-5): 458-472
+Mitochondrial DNA Part A, 28 (4-5): 458-472